 Adding gamification typically causes users to stay on your site for 5x longer than they normally would.

-This can help boost your search engine rankings as well.
+This can help boost your Google rankings or search engine rankings as well.

 Other Dwell Time Statistics to Know [In 5 Charts]